Pensarn railway station

 Pensarn railway station serves the village of Pensarn in Gwynedd, Wales.
 The station is an unstaffed halt on the Cambrian Coast Railway with passenger services to Porthmadog, Pwllheli, Barmouth, Machynlleth and Shrewsbury.

-The station opened as Pensarn but on 1 April 1885 it was renamed Llanbedr and Pensarn (Llanbedr a Phensarn) and then on 8 May 1978 it reverted to its original name of Pensarn.
+The station opened as Pensarn but on 1 April 1885 it was renamed Llanbedr and Pensarn (Llanbedr a Phensarn) and then on 8 May 1978 it reverted to its original name of Pensarn upon the renaming of Talwrn Back station (one stop to the south) to Llanbedr.
 Most trains call only on request.

 Abergele and Pensarn railway station is on the North Wales Coast Line.